 12. Drink Kenetik

-Those of you dedicated to improving your running speed and endurance should consider fueling your exercise regimen with a ketone beverage like Kenetik.
-Loaded with exogenous ketones, Kenetik is a clean source of steady energy.
+Those of you dedicated to improving your running speed and endurance should consider fueling your training sessions with a ketone beverage like Kenetik.
+Loaded with exogenous ketones, Kenetik is a clean fuel source of steady energy.
 It’s stamina, speed, and focus packed into a bottle that’s easy to grab on your way out the door.

 At this point you may find yourself wondering, “what are exogenous ketones”?
 Well, “exogenous” means “external origin”, and ketones are an energy source normally produced by your liver when your body runs out of glucose to burn.
 Fats are transformed by the liver into ketones, which have remarkable antioxidant properties.
 Ketones can also reduce inflammation and facilitate muscle fiber resynthesis, which can cut down your recovery time and get you back in the game faster than ever.

 People can encourage their body to make its own ketones (“endogenous” or internal origin” ketones) via intermittent fasting or a commitment to a keto diet.
-However, the plant-based ketones provided by Kenetik will simplify your endeavor by providing you with a drinkable (and delicious!) source of sustainable ketone energy.
+However, the plant-based ketones provided by Kenetik will simplify your endeavor by providing you with a drinkable (and delicious!) source of sustainable ketone energy for your speed workouts.

 When powered by ketones, your body can do up to 28% more work with the same amount of oxygen than with carbs alone.
 Both neurons and muscles prefer to use ketones as fuel.
-Persevere like never before, shorten your recovery time, and get back to training more quickly.
+Persevere like never before, shorten your recovery time, get back to training more quickly, and reach your goal of becoming a faster runner.

 Kenetik is the only ketone drink approved by the American Brain Council, and is not only plant-based, but soy, dairy, and gluten free.
 Kenetik is keto and fasting friendly, with zero added sugars.
-Power your pursuits with Kenetik and elevate your performance.
+Power your pursuits with Kenetik, improve your speed and elevate your performance.